varunkumardev/amitmerchant1990.github.io/_posts/2019-9-29-difference-between-elseif-and-else-if-php.md

 }
 ```

 In the above statement, the `elseif` is one statement by itself.
-So, it will check the first condition `$condition1`, if that becomes `false`, it will then checks the second condition `$condition2` and if it becomes true, PHP will excute the code in the following code.
+So, it will check the first condition `$condition1`, if that becomes `false`, it will then checks the second condition `$condition2` and if it becomes true, PHP will excute the code in the block following the condition.

 ## Using "else if" in conditionals